DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <div class="text-center margin-bottom-30">
 <h2 class="title-v2 title-center">Placing Holds</h2>
 </div>
-<p style="font-size:1.25em !important;">You may begin to request physical items on Monday, June 15th from our website.</p>
+<p style="font-size:1.25em !important;">You may begin to request physical items on Monday, June 15th from our website.
+Due to the overwhelming demand, holds will be limited to 5 per person for the time being.</p>

+<p style="font-size:1.25em !important;">We appreciate your patience, while you wait for your expected holds!</p>
 </div>
 <div class="col-md-6">